CGuard: Efficient Spatial Safety for C: Implementation

+\paragraph{{\bf Instrumentation}} To insert the bounds check, we need to find the base first.
+If multiple memory accesses share the same static base, we try to insert a single call to our base finding routine that gets invoked at runtime.
+We implemented the base finding routine in the assembly.
+A function call may create register pressure, so we use a different calling convention for these calls that only uses the first argument (\%rdi) and the return value (\%rax) as caller-saved registers.
+In the fast path of our implementation, only \%rdi and \%rax are used.
+In the slow path, we save/restore other registers that are used.
+Once we calculate the base, the bounds check logic, as shown in Section~\ref{sec:base_comp}, is directly instrumented in the LLVM IR.

+\paragraph{{\bf Detecting illegal accesses}} Notice that in addition to bounds checks, we also rely on the invalid bit in the tag area to detect illegal accesses.
+Before accessing memory, we reset the top 15 bits excluding the invalid bit.
+If the invalid bit is set, the hardware generates the {\tt SIGSEGV} signal because the address is non-canonical.
+We register a signal handler for {\tt SIGSEGV} using the {\tt sigaction} system call.
+If an exception is generated due to illegal memory access, the operating system transfers the control to the signal handler in the user space.
+In the signal handler, we also implement our recovery mechanism for size-invariant errors.

-{\bf Finding base:} As we discussed in Section~\ref{sec:design}, for pointers whose tag may be incorrect due to untracked arithmetic operations on integers, \toolname relies on the allocator {\tt get\-\_base\-\_allocator} routine, which takes an internal address of an object and returns the base address of the object.
-To find the base address for heap objects, we leveraged the {\tt JEMALLOC} existing radix-tree implementation to find the {\it extent} (a large contiguous area to allocate fixed-size objects) corresponding to an address.
-The starting address and the allocation size of an extent are used to compute the starting address of the object.
+\paragraph{{\bf Finding base}} The {\tt get-base-allocator} routine (Section~\ref{sec:design}), takes an internal address of an object and returns the base address of the object.
+For heap objects, the base address is computed using the allocator's internal data structures.
 For large-heap objects, the base address is computed using the alignment property of the segments.

 To support the base finding for stack variables, we register stack objects with the allocator when they are created and deregister them when they are destroyed.
 Note that this is required only for the stack variables that escape the static scope or are typecasted to an integer.
 For global and static variables, at load time, the allocator walks global objects in different sections of the executable as specified in the executable format and stores the bases in sorted order to find the base using the binary search during the program execution.